 Notice of Non-Discrimination:

 In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
-Official Code, Section 2-1401.01 et. seq., (Act) the University of the District of Columbia does not discriminate on the basis of actual or perceived actual race, color, religion, national origin, sex, age, disability, sexual orientation, gender identity or expression, family responsibilities, matriculation, political affiliation, marital status, personal appearance, genetic information, familial status, source of income, status as a victim of an intrafamily offense, place of residence or business, or status as a covered veteran, as provided for and to the extent required by District and Federal statutes and regulations.
+Official Code, Section 2-1401.01 et. seq., (Act) the University of the District of Columbia does not discriminate on the basis of actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability.
 Sexual harassment is a form of sex discrimination which is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.